shishisizhu/continuous_neutrino/README.md

 | General/OpenCL/SPIR-V	| 🚀 Planning |

 ### Software
-Current software support mainly targets AI/ML workloads, and we are welcome contribution on testing `neutrino` on other frameworks and workloads.
-Support Matrix are summarized below:
+Current software support mainly targets AI/ML workloads, and we welcome contributions on testing `neutrino` on other frameworks and workloads.
+Support Matrix is summarized below:

 | Software Framework | Status |
 | --- | --- |